 What To Stock Up On In May

-This year is probably the first year that we may not be able to get everything we need on our want or need list.
-I have never seen so many grocery store shelves so empty.
-I believe the shelves will be even more sparse in the coming months.
+This year is probably the first year that we may not be able to get everything on our want or need list.
+I’m starting to see many grocery store shelves empty, and I believe they may become even more sparse in the coming months.

-If you see something you need, please grab it, you may not see it next week, or the week after that.
-What shortages have you experienced, or what items are you having trouble getting this year?
-We can’t get Ball/Kerr canning lids here in Utah, and canning supplies have doubled or tripled in price.
+If you see something you need, please grab it, particularly if it’s priced well.
+You may not see it next week or the week after that.
+What shortages have you experienced, or are you having trouble getting items this year?
+We can get Ball/Kerr canning lids here in Utah; canning supplies have doubled or tripled in price.
+Now that new brands have come out, I will only use Ball/Kerr canning lids based on my positive experience with them over the years.

 Every month, stores have sales based on items coming in or going out.
 This is a perfect time to buy items you may have listed on your “needs” list.

-If you think about it, the stores are continually buying new stock to beef up their inventory.
-It could be some new popular colors, new styles, or new and improved designs.
+If you think about it, the stores continually buy new stock to beef up their inventory.
+This could be new popular colors, styles, or improved designs.
+The current discussions about pending tariffs for certain goods from other countries could prompt some changes in that regard.

 What To Stock Up On In May